pranigopu/artificialIntelligence-in-games/lab2/README.md

 - `setForwardModel`
 - `getDecisionStats`

-[^2]_Overriding a parent class's method refers to a redefinition (by a subclass that inherits the parent class) of a certain function defined in the parent class_.
+[^2](Overriding a parent class's method refers to a redefinition (by a subclass that inherits the parent class) of a certain function defined in the parent class_.)

 **NOTE**: You can see some AI agents that have already been implemented in the TAG framework; their code can be found in the directory "src/main/java/players".